M-arcy/Feb2022FinalProject/README.md

 https://www.kaggle.com/marcopale/housing

-2. Data Cleaning and Exploratory Data Analysis
+2. Data Cleaning
     - Mitigated missing values and data types.
 LotFrontage null values received an average of all frontage values; other columns were dropped.
+    - Label encoding, replacing categorical values with numeric using a simple for loop.
+One-hot encoding was not appropriate for the entire dataset; it increased the dimensionality of the dataset and was computationally expensive.
+While one-hot encoding would have worked perfectly for the Alley column, creating a binary 0 or 1 column denoting the presence or absence of an alley behind each house, it didn't further my purposes in this application.

+3. Exploratory Data Analysis
     -Summary statistics, graphs and check for normal distribution, if needed.
-    - Label encoding.
-One-hot encoding was not appropriate for this dataset; it increased the dimensionality of the dataset and was computationally expensive.
-While one-hot encoding would have worked perfectly for the Alley column, creating a binary 0 or 1 column denoting the presence or absence of an alley behind each house, it didn't further my purposes in this application.

-3. Data Analysis in R
+4. Data Analysis in R

-4. Data Visualization using Python
+5. Data Visualization using Python, Tableau, Excel and R
     - bar graphs, scatter plots, histogram, correlation plot, heat map
     - save to png for use in slide deck presentation.

-5. Splitting into training and testing sets.
+6. Splitting into training and testing sets.
 Assessing K Nearest Neighbors, Random Forest, Stepwise regression.

-6. Check performance of the model.
+7. Check performance of the model.

 Presentation
 Presented February 21, 2022 via Zoom to students, faculty and prospective employers.